OpenZeppelin/openzeppelin-relayer-sdk/docs/Apis/RelayersApi.md

 # **listRelayers**
 > ApiResponse_Vec_RelayerResponse listRelayers(page, per\_page)

+Relayer routes implementation

-Lists all relayers with pagination support.
+    Note: OpenAPI documentation for these endpoints can be found in the &#x60;openapi.rs&#x60; file  Lists all relayers with pagination support.

 ### Parameters